 3. Gather Your Subject Property’s Previous Sale / Listing Data

-I once asked an appraiser what the most important factor she considered when determining the market value of a house.
-Her response was both surprising, and at the same time, made perfect sense.
+I once asked an appraiser what the most important factor she considered was when determining the market value of a house.
+Her response was surprising, but also, at the same time, made perfect sense.

 “The most important factor in determining the market value of a house is the market itself.
 If you have a buyer and a seller who have agreed upon a sale price for a particular property, you’ve got direct evidence as to what the market will bear for that specific home.”

 Now, let’s explore how to use the market’s recently sold listings to get a more precise estimate of your subject property’s value.